 10.1 Has the insurer been granted any exemptions to the prohibited non-audit services provided by the certified independent public accountant requirements as allowed in Section 7H of the Annual Financial Reporting Model Regulation (Model Audit Rule), or substantially similar state law or regulation?
-Yes [] No [X] 10.2 If the response to 10.1 is yes, provide information related to this exemption: 10.3 Has the insurer been granted any exemptions related to the other requirements of the Annual Financial Reporting Model Regulation as allowed for in Section 18A of the Model Regulation, or substantially similar state law or regulation?
-Yes [] No [X] 10.4 If the response to 10.3 is yes, provide information related to this exemption: 10.5 Has the reporting entity established an Audit Committee in compliance with the domiciliary state insurance laws?
-Yes [] No [X] N/A [] 10.6 If the response to 10.5 is no or n/a, please explain The Plan is a direct wholly owned subsidiary of Molina.
+Yes [] No [X]

+10.2 If the response to 10.1 is yes, provide information related to this exemption:

+10.3 Has the insurer been granted any exemptions related to the other requirements of the Annual Financial Reporting Model Regulation as allowed for in Section 18A of the Model Regulation, or substantially similar state law or regulation?
+Yes [] No [X]

+10.4 If the response to 10.3 is yes, provide information related to this exemption:

+10.5 Has the reporting entity established an Audit Committee in compliance with the domiciliary state insurance laws?
+Yes [] No [X] N/A []

+10.6 If the response to 10.5 is no or n/a, please explain

+The Plan is a direct wholly owned subsidiary of Molina.
 Molina is a publicly traded company and is subject to compliance with the Sarbanes-Oxley Act.
 An Audit Committee is maintained at the Corporate level (Molina).

 11. What is the name, address and affiliation (officer/employee of the reporting entity or actuary/consultant associated with an actuarial consulting firm) of the individual providing the statement of actuarial opinion/certification?

-Ben Lynam, FSA, MAAA, Chief Actuary, 200 Oceangate, Suite 100, Long Beach, CA 90802 , Employee of Molina 12.1 Does the reporting entity own any securities of a real estate holding company or otherwise hold real estate indirectly?
-Yes [] No [X] 12.11 Name of real estate holding company 12.12 Number of parcels involved 12.13 Total book/adjusted carrying value \$ 12.2 If, yes provide explanation: 13.
-FOR UNITED STATES BRANCHES OF ALIEN REPORTING ENTITIES ONLY: 13.1 What changes have been made during the year in the United States manager or the United States trustees of the reporting entity?
+Ben Lynam, FSA, MAAA, Chief Actuary, 200 Oceangate, Suite 100, Long Beach, CA 90802, Employee of the reporting entity

+12.1 Does the reporting entity own any securities of a real estate holding company or otherwise hold real estate indirectly?
+Yes [] No [X]

+12.11 Name of real estate holding company

+12.12 Number of parcels involved

+12.13 Total book/adjusted carrying value \$

+12.2 If, yes provide explanation:

+13. FOR UNITED STATES BRANCHES OF ALIEN REPORTING ENTITIES ONLY:

+13.1 What changes have been made during the year in the United States manager or the United States trustees of the reporting entity?

 13.2 Does this statement contain all business transacted for the reporting entity through its United States Branch on risks wherever located?
-Yes [] No [] 13.3 Have there been any changes made to any of the trust indentures during the year?
-Yes [] No [] 13.4 If answer to (13.3) is yes, has the domiciliary or entry state approved the changes?
-Yes [] No [] N/A [] 14.1 Are the senior officers (principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions) of the reporting entity subject to a code of ethics, which includes the following standards?
-Yes [X] No [] a.
-Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; b.
-Full, fair, accurate, timely and understandable disclosure in the periodic reports required to be filed by the reporting entity; c.
-Compliance with applicable governmental laws, rules and regulations; d.
+Yes [] No []

+13.3 Have there been any changes made to any of the trust indentures during the year?
+Yes [] No []

+13.4 If answer to (13.3) is yes, has the domiciliary or entry state approved the changes?
+Yes [] No [] N/A []

+14.1 Are the senior officers (principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions) of the reporting entity subject to a code of ethics, which includes the following standards?
+Yes [] No []

+a.
+Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships;

+b.
+Full, fair, accurate, timely and understandable disclosure in the periodic reports required to be filed by the reporting entity;

+c.
+Compliance with applicable governmental laws, rules and regulations;

+d.
 The prompt internal reporting of violations to an appropriate person or persons identified in the code; and e.
 Accountability for adherence to the code.

-14.11 If the response to 14.1 is No, please explain: 14.2 Has the code of ethics for senior managers been amended?
-Yes [X] No [] 14.21 If the response to 14.2 is yes, provide information related to amendment(s).
-On May 7, 2020, the Board of Directors (the Board) of Molina Healthcare, Inc. (Molina), amended Molina's Code of Business Conduct and Ethics (the Code) in order to update the Code consistent with currently prevailing best practices.
-The following is a summary of the updates and amendments to the Code: (1) An introductory message was added from Molina's chief executive officer, Joe Zubretsky, (2) the Code was reorganized by topic, (3) the Code now includes a statement of Molina's newly adopted mission statement, vision, and values, (4) the Code's scope was expanded to make clear it covers subcontractors, vendors, and other stakeholders, (5) certain sections of the Code were revised to reinforce the duty to report any perceived misconduct, and (6) language was added to address, among other things: (i) fraud, waste, and abuse, with clear mention of whistleblower protections, (ii) clear reporting protocols for both privacy and cybersecurity concerns, (iii) interacting with the media, (iv) compliance with antitrust laws, anti-money laundering laws, and the Foreign Corrupt Practices Act, (v) social media expectations, and (vi) facilities, environment, health and safety, such as not allowing firearms on the premises.
-The above is intended only as a summary of certain of the amendments to the Code approved by the Board.
-Employees, subcontractors, vendors, stakeholders, and other interested parties should read the amended Code in its entirety.
+14.11 If the response to 14.1 is No, please explain:

+14.2 Has the code of ethics for senior managers been amended?
+Yes [] No [X]

+14.21 If the response to 14.2 is yes, provide information related to amendment(s).

+Yes [] No [X]

 14.3 Have any provisions of the code of ethics been waived for any of the specified officers?
-Yes [] No [X] 14.31 If the response to 14.3 is yes, provide the nature of any waiver(s).
+Yes [] No [X]

+14.31 If the response to 14.3 is yes, provide the nature of any waiver(s).

+Yes [] No [X]